sitture/env-config/README.md

 The `.set(...)` can be used for both existing and non-existing properties.

-### Get all `EnvConfig.getConfig()`

-You can get a full list of available properties with `EnvConfig.getConfig()` which is a combination of properties from `config` directory, system properties and all environment variables.

 ### Clear property `EnvConfig.clear("...")`

 You can clear an existing property in EnvConfig: